It’s been a long while since I posted anything arty ~ so thought I’d do a quick catch up; explain why, and say Hi.

 Life for everyone has been turned upside-down and inside-out and I hope you are all well and hanging-on in there during these uncertain times.

-Back in January, Brian had the first of two major ops.
+Back in January, Brian had the first of three major ops.
 The 2nd was due in April: but as Covid kicked in, all hospitals were out of bounds, and unbeknownst to us Brian’s first op. had failed.
 In May, I also managed to tear a cartilage in my knee but other than that, all seemed fine.
 As lock down progressed, I began to realise Brian’s health was deteriorating, so I started chasing consultants on his behalf and generally making a nuisance of myself.
 Persistence paid off.
 Brian was finally seen and am pleased to say has since had another two ops.
 The last one, in September, and fingers crossed we are now back on track.

 Meanwhile, in July, and in-between Drs and Hosp. appts.
 I also learned that my Larmer Tree Studio had fallen victim to the virus.
 The estate needed my studio premises, and kindly offered me a choice of alternative studio spaces.
 Long term, I envisage having a larger, more permanent, Nature In Art Studio, but that can wait.
 Neither of us felt we should make any rush decisions, especially with Brian’s second op. imminent, so we focused on moving and organising safe storage elsewhere.
 As luck would have it, thankfully, years ago, we built a small, light, airy studio in our garden.
 It has gorgeous views, a lovely vibe, and we knew immediately that this could be my new base from which to work from…. and this is now my lovely new ‘Nature In Art ~ Larmer Studio’.